Click on the mentor’s name for a description of their research.

-Research area(s): Pulmonology: Respiratory microbiome, respiratory infections, link between respiratory disorders and dysphagia; Immunology: Development of a tool kit of immunodiagnostics in dogs
+Research area(s): Pulmonology: Respiratory and blood microbiome, respiratory infections, link between respiratory disorders and dysphagia; Immunology: Development of a tool kit of immunodiagnostics in dogs

-Possible projects: 1) Characterization of the normal airway microbiome and how it differs in different disease states in canine and feline respiratory diseases; 2) Videofluoroscopic swallow studies in dogs with respiratory clinical signs 3) Rapid (<12 hr) culture results in bronchoalveolar lavage fluid 4) Diagnostics relevant for adaptive immunity assessment in dogs
+Possible project(s): 1) Characterization of the normal airway microbiome and how it differs in different disease states in canine and feline respiratory diseases; 2) Videofluoroscopic swallow studies in healthy and dysphagic cats 3) Rapid (<12 hr) culture results in bronchoalveolar lavage fluid 4) Diagnostics relevant for adaptive immunity assessment in dogs.

 Dr. Cheryl Rosenfeld

-Research area(s): Microbiomes, endocrine disrupting chemicals, offspring health and metabolic diseases.
+Research area(s): microbiomes, endocrine disrupting chemicals, offspring health and metabolic disorders

-Possible Project(s): Interested veterinary student(s) will examine how envirnmental chemicals and paternal diet can affect various microbiomes that might impact offspring health.
+Possible project(s): Interested veterinary student(s) will examine how environmental chemicals and paternal diet can affect various microbiomes that might impact offspring health.

 Dr. George Stewart